CapriceHolford/PandaPeace/README.md

 ### Validation
 Both the HTML and CSS code were validated using the W3C and Jigsaw validators.
 All major errors were addressed, and warnings were resolved, ensuring the site meets web standards for accessibility and performance.
 I also checked with chatgpt as well to ensure there were no errors.

-### GitHub Copilot
-Brief reflection on the effectiveness of using AI tools for debugging and validation.
-**Guidance:** Reflect on how GitHub Copilot assisted with debugging and validation, particularly any issues it helped resolve.

 ## Deployment

 ### Deployment Process
 The deployment process was carried out using GitHub Pages.
 The main challenge encountered was ensuring the site rendered properly on mobile devices post-deployment, which was resolved by adjusting media queries.
+I also had a problem with the images and they were not loading.

 ### Reflection
 ### Successes